C2SM-RCM/OpenACC_Training/README.md

 # README #

-This repository contains hands on Material and code examples for the Swiss Climate Summer school 2017
+This repository contains hands on material and code examples for the Swiss Climate Summer school 2017

 # Compile and run on Piz Daint (exampel with handsOn1)
 ```